Andrewzhuyx/chatgpt-arxiv-plugin/README.md

-# ChatGPT Arxiv Plugin Quickstart
+# ChatGPT ArXiv Plugin Quickstart

 Get an Arxiv paper search/retrieval ChatGPT plugin up and running in under 5 minutes using Python.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).